aws-samples/ecs-service-connect-yelb-sample-app/service-connect-blog-post.md

 Jessica Deen, Principal Developer Advocate, ECS

 At re:Invent 2022 in November of last year we announced a new Amazon Elastic Container Service (Amazon ECS) solution for service-to-service communication called Amazon ECS Service Connect.
 Amazon ECS Service Connect enables easy communication between microservices and across virtual private clouds (VPCs) by leveraging AWS Cloud Map namespaces and logical service names.
-This allows you to seamlessly distribute traffic between your ECS tasks without having to deploy, configure, and maintain load balancers.
+This allows you to seamlessly distribute traffic between your Amazon ECS tasks without having to deploy, configure, and maintain load balancers.

-Today's post will focus on how to migrate your existing ECS tasks from using service discovery and load balancers to using the new Amazon ECS Service Connect functionality.
+Today's post will focus on how to migrate your existing Amazon ECS tasks from using service discovery and load balancers to using the new Amazon ECS Service Connect functionality.

 ## Overview of Solution

-To demonstrate how easy it is to migrate your existing ECS services, we will use a sample Yelb application hosted on GitHub [here](https://github.com/aws-samples/ecs-service-connect-yelb-sample-app).
+To demonstrate how easy it is to migrate your existing Amazon ECS services, we will use a sample Yelb application hosted on GitHub [here](https://github.com/aws-samples/ecs-service-connect-yelb-sample-app).
 This sample application currently uses an internal load balancer and an alias record in a private hosted zone for `yelb-appserver` service discovery and AWS Cloud Map for `yelb-redis` and `yelb-db` service discovery.
 Below is an architectural diagram of the sample application:

 ![](images/service-discovery-architecture-overview.png)